France–Italy relations: Impact of Emperor Napoleon I

-Emperor Napoleon I ruled most of Italy (excluding Sicily and Sardinia), 1796–1814.
+Emperor Napoleon I ruled most of Italy (excluding Sicily and Sardinia), from 1796 to 1814.
 He introduced a number of major reforms that permanently altered the political and legal systems of the multiple small countries on the Italian peninsula, and helped inspire Italian nationalism and a demand for unification.
 The feudal laws were repealed, and the administration became a matter of expertise rather than corruption and patronage.
 The aristocracy lost its monopoly over the government, which opened up new opportunities to the middle class.
 Most church land was sold off.
 The Congress of Vienna (1814) reversed some of these provisions, but it failed to eliminate the revolutionary spirit introduced by Napoleon.
 Many secret societies were formed to transform and unify Italy; anticlericalism was an important new element, challenging the Pope's rule over central Italy, and the Catholic Church's major role throughout the peninsula.
 These ideas of liberty led to the "Risorgimento" which carried implications of unification, modernization and moral reform.

 Unification of Italy

-France played a central role as Emperor Napoleon III sponsored the unification of Italy in 1850s, and then blocking it by protecting the papal states in the 1860s.
+France played a central role as Emperor Napoleon III sponsored the unification of Italy in the 1850s, and then blocked it by protecting the papal states in the 1860s.
 Napoleon had long been an admirer of Italy and wanted to see it unified, although that might create a rival power.
 He plotted with Cavour of the Italian kingdom of Piedmont to expel Austria and set up an Italian confederation of four new states headed by the pope.
 Events in 1859 ran out of Napoleon's control in the Second Italian War of Independence.
-Austria was quickly defeated, but instead of four new states a popular uprising a new sense of Italian nationalism united all of Italy under Piedmont.
+Austria was quickly defeated, but instead of four new states, a popular uprising and a new sense of Italian nationalism united all of Italy under Piedmont.
 The pope held onto Rome only because Napoleon sent troops to protect him.
 France's reward was the County of Nice (which included the city of Nice and the rugged Alpine territory to its north and east) and the Duchy of Savoy.
-Piedmont, known officially as the kingdom of Sardinia, worked closely with France to unify Italy—militarily by pushing Austria out, and financially by providing over one billion gold francs in 1848–1860, which was half the money Sardinia needed.
+Piedmont, known officially as the Kingdom of Sardinia, worked closely with France to unify Italy—militarily by pushing Austria out, and financially by providing over one billion gold francs in 1848–1860, which was half the money Sardinia needed.
 Cavour used the Rothschild Bank in Paris extensively, but also plated off against British and other European financiers.
 He angered French and Italian Catholics when the pope lost most of his domains.
 Napoleon then reversed himself and angered both the anticlerical liberals in France and his erstwhile Italian allies when he protected the pope in Rome.
 When war with Prussia loomed in 1870, France withdrew its armies and the new Italian government absorbed the papal states and Rome.